4/18: Numerous moderate to very large wet loose avalanches were seen and reported on south aspects from sea level up to 6000′.

 HN24W= total water received last 24 hours in inches

 Thompson Pass weather history 19/20 season beginning 12/21.
 Click on links below to see full size image.

 The spring shed cycle is here.
 Pay attention to what the sun is doing to the slope you are traveling on, and what is above you.
 The change in seasons has been especially drastic this year which can make the mountains react in unpredictable ways, and produce large avalanches in areas that don’t normally see them.

 Faceted snow still exists at the base of our snowpack in Intermountain and Continental locations.
 This faceted snow was created by the dry, brutal cold temperatures in January.
-It is possible that we will see these layers re-activate in Continental locations when heat penetrates down to these deep layers.
+It is possible that we will see these layers re-activate in Continental locations later in the spring when heat penetrates down to these deep layers.

 If you see something in the mountains that could contribute to this forecast, leave a public observation.
 The more observations we receive, the better we can tune our forecast.
 If you would rather not post an observation publicly, feel free to send me an email at [email protected]

 Send in your best mountain recreation photos to [email protected] so we can post a photo of the week!